Cliffs Shaft Mine Museum: Underground

 Underground, the Cliffs Shaft Mine was one of the largest iron mines in Michigan, containing 65 mi of tunnels running to depths of 1,358 ft.
 It continues to be one of the best-preserved examples of underground mining in the Marquette Iron Range.

 Museum

 Visitors can see mining artifacts, photographs and equipment, as well as a chemical lab, blasting items, and the engine house with its air compressor room.
 Tours are available.
 The museum also displays the mineral collections of the Ishpeming Rock and Mineral Club.
 The shaft site and museum are served by the Iron Ore Heritage Trail, a 47 mi bicycle and hiking trail that covers much of the length of the Marquette Iron Range.

+The Cliffs Shaft Mine Museum is the starting location for the Marquette Marathon.